ddsol/speedtest.net/README.md

 Each event contains a `progress` property at the root which indicates the overall progress of the test as a fraction (0 to 1).

-The `ping`, `download` and `upload` events also contain a `progress` property insude the content data object (with the same name as the event name) which indicates the progress of the current test.
+The `ping`, `download` and `upload` events also contain a `progress` property inside the content data object (with the same name as the event name) which indicates the progress of the current test.

 All events except `config` contain a `timestamp` property which will be a `Date` object.